tshort/mdpad/README.md

 ## Current status

-Everything's pretty much alpha stage right now.
+Everything's pretty much beta stage right now.
 The main code is about 200 lines of code.
 Many of the libraries used (Flot, yaml-js, showdown, etc.) are pretty mature.